C-Earl/Distributed_GA/README.md

 * ```num_genes (int)``` = max # of genes stored in gene pool
 * ```iterations (int)``` = how many genes each parallel processor will test.
 Total genes tested is ```iterations * num_parallel_processes```

-5. You should now be able to run your file.
+5. You should now be able to run your file, just like Example.py.
 See the 'how to run example' section on how to tell when the algorithm has finished running.
 Again, it is reccomended to use VScode since the repository is preconfigured for it.

-6. To see the results of your run, copy Evaluate.py to your project folder and at the bottom change this line to reflect your own ```run_name```
+6. To see the results of your run, copy Evaluate.py to your project folder and at the bottom change this line to reflect your own ```run_name``` (This is a WIP)

 ```python
 ...	# This is at the bottom of Evaluate.py